Sainterman/HeightMatcher/readme.md

 ## Dependencies
 The script uses the package 'uri' and 'net/http' to create HTTP request to https://mach-eight.uc.r.appspot.com/, It also uses 'JSON' package to load JSON into ruby hashes
+These moduels are part of ruby's standard library
 ## How to use:

 On your bash terminal, run the following command